Status · 2026-06-22 · Auth PROVEN in sandbox · Azure security-hardened (9 fixes live 2026-06-11)

 Magic-Link Portal Login

 One tap on a refill-reminder text or email and the patient lands in the refill wizard already logged in — no DOB entry, no verification code.
 Azure runs the bridge; Salesforce serves the wizard.
+The mint → redeem → JWT-bridge auth is now proven end-to-end in the sandbox; the storefront itself only renders in production.

 ~1